 I went to college, got my BS in civil engineering, and have been working in the field ever since... but I found that I was unfulfilled.
 I'm not quite sure how I got on the path that I'm on.
 I always had a passion for architecture, interiors, fashion, art, and design, but my decision to go back to school for interior design was somewhat spontaneous.
 Perhaps it was the hours of HGTV I had logged somewhere in the nooks and crannies of my brain, or the excitement of having blank slate of an apartment, or the repeated incoming of fliers that I dismissed from the school I currently attend (never underestimate the power of suggestion).
-At some point, in a moment of pain (the usual motivator), I decided that I needed a change.
+At some point, in a moment of frustration, I decided that I needed a change.
 So I turned to design.
 I began attending interior design school at night and I absolutely love it!

 My hopes for this blog are to document my journey from engineer, interior design student and amateur decorator to professional interior designer.
 So if you're interested in tips on affordable design, are looking to hire some help, or need some encouragement and fellowship to pursue a career you've always dreamed of, I hope to you can turn to this blog to find what you're looking for.